vmware-archive/vsphere-storage-for-docker/docs/external/known-issues.md

 ## Windows Plugin Known issues

 - Volume creation initiated by Windows Container Hosts is slow. [#2010](https://github.com/vmware/docker-volume-vsphere/issues/2010)
+- For Windows plugin, if the volume is mounted using its short name then subsequent mount requests for the same volume should only use short volume name.
+Same thing applies for long volume names.
+Otherwise user will run into the issue [#2006](https://github.com/vmware/docker-volume-vsphere/issues/2006)

 ## Known Differences Between Linux And Windows Plugin
 - Docker, by default, converts volume names to lower-case on Windows.
 Therefore, volume operations involving case-sensitive names will always be handled in lower case.